bbauska/CSS3-Reference/README.md

 1. Find all rules with a selector that matches a given element.

-2. Sort all declarations applying to the given element by *explicit weight*.
+2. Sort all declarations applying to the given element by <i>explicit weight</i>.
 Those rules that are marked !important have a higher explicit weight than those that are not.

-3. Sort all declarations applying to the given element by *origin*.
+3. Sort all declarations applying to the given element by <i>origin</i>.
     There are three basic origins: author, reader, and user agent.
 Under normal circumstances, the author's styles win out over the reader's styles.
 Howerver, !important reader styles are stronger than any